pubpub/platform/core/kysely/README.md

 ### Generating types for JSON fields

+> [!NOTE]
+> You might need to run `pnpm --filter core migrate-dev` twice to get the types to update properly.

 It is possible to generate more specific types for JSON fields defined.

 This is done in the Prisma schema, by adding an annotation to the field which will add a comment to the database.